clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 #### Special reducers

-These are two special kinds of reducers that can be used to respond to module lifecycle events.
+These are four special kinds of reducers that can be used to respond to module lifecycle events.
 They're stored in the `SpacetimeDB.Module.ReducerKind` class and can be used as an argument to the `[SpacetimeDB.Reducer]` attribute:

 - `ReducerKind.Init` - this reducer will be invoked when the module is first published.
 - `ReducerKind.Update` - this reducer will be invoked when the module is updated.